sio/potyarkin.com/content/posts/20240109-aoc-bankruptcy.md

 I could probably pour more effort, practise more, find new learning resources
 - and complete the remaining challenges.
 I'm stubborn enough to see this through.
-But my hobby time is not unlimited and there are other projects waiting - I'm certain I will enjoy some of them more.
+But my hobby time is not unlimited and there are other projects waiting - I'm certain I will enjoy some of those more.